 Not sure which to start using?
-In this article, we will explain what a scrum board is and how to use it and then show how a kanban board differs from a scrum board.
+In this article, we will explain what a Scrum board is and how to use it and then review the differences between Scrum boards and Kanban boards.

 What does scrum mean?